Awaken your transformation.

 This final day is based on the design of The Hunger Project’s Vision, Commitment and Action workshop.
 You will explore the flicker of your vision and help bring it into reality by crytalising your commitment and actions.
 Our trained facilitators guide you to create meaning from this powerful immersive experience, and give you the tools to enter back into your own world awakened as a visionary, committed and authentic leader.
 Through your own personal reflection time, you will create powerful meaning that will shape your vision for the world.

-We complete the programme with a celebration dinner with The Hunger Project Ghana team.
+We complete the programme with a celebration dinner with The Hunger Project programme country team.

-At your own expense, you’re welcome to extend your stay in Ghana or continue travelling.
+At your own expense, you’re welcome to extend your stay in the programme country or continue travelling.
 Airport transfers will be arranged for those travelling to the airport on this date only.

 Returning home to your life in New Zealand can present itself with a mix of emotions and experiences.
 It’s important to ensure you take care of yourself through this process as you will still be making sense of your experience.
 To support you in this next phase, we join together for a call to share and reconnect with each other.
 Believe us when we say you will be craving this call as you will have formed rich bonds with your fellow participants!